 Your visit starts with Bumthang, a dzongkhag (district) in central Bhutan.
 Bumthang is most visited for the many pilgrimage sites it is popular for.
 The place plays residence to many of the holy sites that were visited and blessed by the eight century saint Guru Padmasambhava, known as Guru Rinpoche or ‘the precious teacher’ among the Bhutanese.

-First Day – Arrival at Paro
+Day 1 – Arrival at Paro

 Druk Air is the national airline of Bhutan.
 You can board a flight on it, bound for Paro from Bangkok, Kolkata, New Delhi or Kathmandu.